 Satisfactory Academic Progress Procedure (SAP)

 The Higher Education Amendment Act of 1965, as amended, mandates institutions of higher education to establish a minimum standard of “Satisfactory Academic Progress” for students receiving financial aid.

 For additional information visit the Office of Financial Aid website at http://web.tamuc.edu/admissions/onestopshop/financialaidandscholarships/ .
 A copy of the policy is also available in the Office of Financial Aid located in the Student Access and Success Building.

 Office of Hispanic Outreach and Student Programs

-The mission of the Office of Hispanic Outreach and Student Programs is to raise a greater awareness on the importance of higher education among groups and individuals at high schools, community colleges and in the general community with a special focus on Hispanic/Latino students and their community.
+Located in the Student Access and Success Center at 2200 Campbell Street, the mission of the Office of Hispanic Outreach and Student Programs is to raise a greater awareness the importance of higher education among groups and individuals at high schools, community colleges and in the general community with a special focus on Hispanic/Latino students and their community.
 Office staff advise prospective Hispanic/Latino students and families on the college application process, financing their education and the student support services available to ensure their college success.
 The office is responsible for coordinating and implementing various outreach activities, new student orientation and educational programs in an effort to enhance the university’s diverse enrollment.
 The Office of Hispanic Outreach and Student Programs is located in the Student Access and Success Center at 2200 Campbell Street and can be reached via e-mail at HispanicOutreach@tamuc.edu or by calling our bilingual (English/Spanish) line at 903-468-8699.